Understanding Rate Limiting

 To properly handle rate limiting, you need to read the 429 response code and the Retry-After header in your application, then implement backoff logic to pause and retry the request after the specified wait time.StackOne’s Automatic Retry Mechanism

-When you encounter rate limits from integration providers, StackOne automatically handles retries for you:- Automatic Retries: When an integration provider returns a 429 response, StackOne automatically retries the request using the provider’s
+When you encounter rate limits from providers, StackOne automatically handles retries for you:- Automatic Retries: When a provider returns a 429 response, StackOne automatically retries the request using the provider’s

 - Request Timeout: If retries exceed the 60-second request lifetime, a 408 Request Timeout is returned instead